 - Course: It rises in Worden Pond in South Kingstown, Rhode Island, and flows generally westward, forming a significant portion of the border between Rhode Island and Connecticut before emptying into Little Narragansett Bay, which opens into Block Island Sound and the Atlantic Ocean.

-- Significance: The Pawcatuck watershed is essential for local ecosystems, recreation (paddling, fishing), and forms a distinct geographical boundary.
+- Significance: The Pawcatuck watershed is essential to local ecosystems and recreation (paddling, fishing), and it forms a distinct geographical boundary.

 Other Notable Rhode Island Rivers: